On this list, readers will find thirteen incredible poems written in blank verse or unrhymed iambic pentameter.

-This type of verse is almost always iambic pentameter.
-It is extraordinarily widespread and has had an enormous impact on English poetry since it became popular in the 16th century.
-Scholars have estimated that close to three-fourths of all English poetry is in blank first.
+Blank verse is extraordinarily widespread and has had an enormous impact on English poetry since it became popular in the 16th century.
+Scholars have estimated that close to three-fourths of all English poetry is in blank verse.
+It is still used today with modern poets like Robert Frost experimenting with it.

 The sea was not a mask.
 No more was she.